1- Goal of this Article: The Common Denominator

 – We need to offer all our being.
 “Here Lord is my heart, entirely”

-– We shouldn’t put any restrictions of conditions in this offering.
+– We shouldn’t put any restrictions or conditions on this offering.

 – We should be doing it with real humility.
 “Lord, I await in humility”